navi-language/website/learn.md

 // This is a normal comment.
 fn say(name: string): string {
     // This is a normal comment.
-    // This is second line of normal comment. return `Hello ${name}!`;
+    // This is the second line of normal comment. return `Hello ${name}!`;
 }
 ```

-There no multi-line comment in Navi.
-If you wants write a multi-line comment, just use `//` for each line.
+There is no multi-line comment in Navi.
+If you want write a multi-line comment, just use `//` for each line.

 ### Doc Comments